Tonmoy-KS/AmeNoOhobari-Chess-engine/README.md

 ## 🧠 How It Works

 - **Board Representation:** 64-square array, bitwise piece/color encoding.
+- **Evaluation:**
-- **Evaluation:** Material, piece-square tables, passed pawn bonuses, king safety, and more.
+  - Material, piece-square tables (PST), passed pawn bonuses, king safety, and more.
 - **Move Generation:**
-  - Handles all normal moves and all pawn promotions.
+  - Handles all standard moves and all pawn promotions.
-  - Accurate capture and quiet move generation.
+  - Accurate generation for tactical, quiet, and special moves.
 - **Search:**
   - Iterative deepening with aspiration windows for robust move selection.
-  - Alpha-beta negamax with principal variation and TT lookups.
+  - Alpha-beta negamax, principal variation search, and transposition table lookups.
-  - Quiescence search for tactical stability at leaf nodes.
+  - Quiescence search for stable tactical evaluation at leaf nodes.
 - **SEE for Captures:**
-  - Orders captures by tactical safety using recursive static exchange logic.
+  - Recursive static exchange logic for tactical move ordering.
 - **Hashing:**
-  - Zobrist hash for fast and reliable transposition table indexing.
+  - Zobrist hash for fast, reliable transposition table indexing.
+- **Tablebases:**
+  - Basic structure for Syzygy probing (stubbed, ready for future implementation).
 - **Output:**
-  - UCI-style move output for easy GUI integration.
+  - UCI-style move output for easy GUI and tool integration.

 ---

-## 🔥 What's New in v.1.4.7
+## 🔥 What's New in v.1.5.4

+- **Improved Search Algorithm:**
+  - Enhanced alpha-beta, principal variation search, and pruning techniques.
+  - Late Move Reductions (LMR) and Null Move Pruning (NMP) for deeper, faster search.
-- **Full Pawn Promotion Support:** Both colors, all major pieces.
+- **Full Pawn Promotion Support:** Both colors, all promotion pieces.
-- **Improved SEE and Capture Ordering:** Minimizes tactical errors.
+- **Optimized SEE and Capture Ordering:** Minimized tactical errors.
 - **Robust Transposition Table:** 1M entries for deep search acceleration.
-- **King Safety Evaluation:** Penalizes exposed kings in the zone.
+- **King Safety Evaluation:** More accurate risk assessment in the king's zone.
-- **Opening Book Path and Loading (stubbed):** Ready for integration.
+- **Opening Book Integration Path:** Ready for binary opening book loading.
+- **Syzygy Tablebase Probe Structure:** In place for future endgame tablebase support.
-- **Assembly Macros for Move Generation:** Fast and flexible.
+- **Assembly Macros:** Speedier and more flexible move generation.
-- **Better Modularization and Comments:** Easier for you (and others) to hack and extend.
+- **Better Modularization & Comments:** Easier for contributors to hack, extend, and maintain.

 ---

-## ⚠️ Limitations
+## ⚠️ Limitations & TODO

-- Castling, en passant, and some advanced rules are not yet implemented.
+- Castling, en passant, and some advanced chess rules are not yet implemented.
-- Opening book, Syzygy tablebase, and some evaluation components are stubbed.
+- Opening book, Syzygy tablebase, and some evaluation components are currently stubs.
-- Several functions are placeholders and can be implemented for full strength.
+- Some functions are placeholders – can be improved for competitive strength.
-- Not a finished competitive engine—ideal for learning, hacking, and extending.
+- Not a finished competitive engine—ideal for learning, hacking, and further development.

 ---